 Primarily utilized as builders, Seabees played a major role in World War II, and later in the Korean War, where they landed at Inchon with assault troops.
 Seabees built causeways in Korea just hours after their initial landing.

 Between 1949 and 1953, Navy CBs were divided into two units: amphibious and mobile battalions.
 The Navy calls their enlisted jobs ratings.
-Similar ratings are placed into various communities.
+Similar ratings are placed in various communities.

 Duties of Navy Seabees

 The work and responsibilities of Seabees cover a wide range.
 That may include work like grading an airstrip, conducting soil tests for an amphibious landing zone, or building a new barracks facility.

 There are several ratings under the Construction Battalion community, and in addition to being crucially important to the day-to-day operations of the Navy, these jobs are good training for post-military construction careers.
 Seabees include builders, construction electricians, construction mechanics, engineering aid, equipment operators, steelworkers and utility workers.